 To engage the six principles, we are taking action in five categories:

-The Reverend Frank Clark Spencer, Board of Pensions President, has joined a growing list of CEOs and Presidents from across the country and wide-ranging industries who have signed the CEO Action for Diversity & Inclusion pledge — a leadership-driven commitment to advancing diversity and inclusion in the workplace.
+The Reverend Dr. Frank Clark Spencer, Board of Pensions President, is among a growing list of CEOs and Presidents from across the country and wide-ranging industries who have signed the CEO Action for Diversity & Inclusion pledge — a leadership-driven commitment to advancing diversity and inclusion in the workplace.

-By signing this pledge, Rev. Spencer has committed to
+By signing this pledge, Dr. Spencer committed to

 This pledge is part of the Board’s formal commitment to diversity, equity, and inclusion and to dismantling structural racism.